 Complete overview of Business Analyst

-In this section we will go through in detailed descriptions of Business Analyst roles and responsibilities, we will then see the skill requirements for the role and finally salary and trends.
+In this section we will go through detailed descriptions of Business Analyst roles and responsibilities, we will then see the skill requirements for the role, and the final salary and trends.

 Responsibilities of a Business Analyst

 Given below is the list of roles and responsibilities of a Business Analyst:-

 - They engage with existing and prospective customers and help them to understand products and solutions to meet their business requirements.